Mynk14/Python-OOPs-HandsOn/README.md

    - logging.error()
    They are used to monitor the code and helps in debugging.

-3. Class methods and stactic methods
+3. Class methods and static methods

 4. Instance and class variables